datachand/scribe-1/README.md

 # scribe

 ## Description
 A fast and simple stream based logging library for C. The API should be mostly stable from now on.
+The current version of scribe is v0.1.0.

 Author: Dalton Woodard